Upsolver/Documentation_Old/UpSQL/aggregate-streaming-data.md

  APPEND ON DUPLICATE
 ```

-Using the APPEND ON DUPLICATE will result in having several rows per user_id and event_time in the output table - each with a different amount of events.
+Using APPEND ON DUPLICATE will result in having several rows per user_id and event_time in the output table - each with a different amount of events.

 ### **Aggregate Records Over a Sliding Window**